Training / Certification Paths

 Check Point vs. Palo Alto Networks

 Very often, IT professionals decide to work on a specific certification because they already use the technology it covers in their jobs.
-If your shop supports Check Point, then it's probably a good idea to work on Check Point certification.
+If your shop supports Check Point, then it's a good idea to work on Check Point certification.
 The same would be true for Palo Alto Networks.

-Check Point Certified Security Administrator R80(CCSA R80)
+Check Point Certified Security Administrator

-The Check Point Certified Security Administrator (CCSA) R80 certification is designed for IT professionals with a basic understanding of Check Point implementations.
+The Check Point Certified Security Administrator (CCSA) certification is designed for IT professionals with a basic understanding of Check Point implementations.
 It is the lowest level on the Check Point certification path, and it deals with various security administration tasks on Check Point hardware and software.

-Required exam: Earning the CCSA R80 certification requires passing one exam — CCSA R80 (Exam 156-215.80).
+Required exam: Earning the CCSA certification requires passing one exam — CCSA (Exam 156-215.81).

 Recommended experience: Check Point recommends test takers have 6 to 12 months of hands-on experience with Check Point products, and a good understanding of networking and TCP/IP.

-Check Point Certified Security Expert R80 (CCSE R80)
+Check Point Certified Security Expert

 Preparation for the Check Point Certified Security Expert certification will enable the IT professional to configure gateways, firewalls, VPNs, and content security software.

-• Check Point Technology Overview
+• Check Point technology overview

-• Deployment Platforms and Security Policies
+• Deployment platforms and security policies

-• Monitoring Traffic and Connections
+• Monitoring traffic and connections

-• Network Address Translations
+• Network address translations

-• User Management and Authentication
+• User management and authentication

 • Using SmartUpdate

-• Implementing Identity Awareness
+• Implementing identity awareness

-• Configuring VPN Tunnels
+• Configuring VPN tunnels

-Required exam: Earning the CCSE R80 certification requires passing one exam — CCSE R80 (Exam 156-315.80).
+Required exam: Earning the CCSE certification requires passing one exam — CCSE (Exam 156-315.81).

-Check Point Certified Master R80 (CCSM R80)
+Check Point Certified Master (CCSM)

-The CCSM R80 certification is designed for IT professionals who have developed the highest skills in the management and implementation of Check Point products and technologies.
 The exam deals with issues and problems related to commands, configuration of VPN tunnels, troubleshooting NAT, and other advanced topics.
 Candidates should know how to approach common deployment scenarios and how to apply common troubleshooting practices.

 Recommended experience: Check Point recommends candidates have extensive hands-on experience with Check Point products, advanced networking and server management skills, and a broad understanding of network security.

-• Common Deployment Scenarios
+• Common deployment scenarios

-• Traffic Inspection Process
+• Traffic inspection process

-• Configuration of Domain Management Server (DMS) High Availability
+• Configuration of Domain Management Server (DMS) high availability

-• Configuration and Implementation of Global Policy
+• Configuration and implementation of global policy

-• Common Troubleshooting Practices
+• Common troubleshooting practices

 Recommended experience: Check Point recommends candidates have extensive hands-on experience with Check Point products, advanced networking and server management skills, and a broad understanding of network security.